Start a Quote Now!

 Does the Policy Excess apply to Windscreens?

-How do I make a change to my policy?
+How do I make a change to my car insurance policy

 This extension to a car insurance policy is called “driving other cars”.
 It is included on most, but not all, car insurance policies and provides third party only cover.
 Driving other cars is rarely given to people under the age of 25 and people who have learner’s permits.
 The cover only applies if you do not own the car and if you have the owner’s permission to drive the car.

-Yes – full cover applied for driving in Europe for up to 31 consecutive days.
-If you travel to Europe for more than 31 days, please contact us in advance to arrange an extension of your insurance policy.
+Yes – Full cover applies for driving in the EU for up to 31 consecutive days.
+If you travel within the EU for more than 31 days, please contact us in advance to arrange an extension of your insurance policy.